nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Miscellaneous

+### Edit Contact Calendar Event

+Edits the details of an event in a contact's calendar

+Format: `editContactEvent PERSON_INDEX EVENT_INDEX [d/DESCRIPTION] [ts/NEW_START_DATE_TIME][te/NEW_END_DATE_TIME]`

+Edits `EVENT_INDEX` event of the `PERSON_INDEX` person in the address book with the given fields.

+Example: `editContactEvent 1 1 d/Nap`, `editContactEvent 2 3 ts/2023-10-10 10:00 te/2023-10-12 15:00`

+* Note that all edited fields are optional, but there must be at least 1 edited field.

 ### Force saving all contacts and events

-Forces a save of all current contacts and events iin the program.
+Forces a save of all current contacts and events in the program.

 Format: `save`